AnKra/udacity-deep-reinforcement-learning-navigation-project/README.md

 2. Before running code in a notebook, change the kernel to match the `drl-navigation` environment by using the drop-down `Kernel` menu.

-3. Follow the instructions in `Report.ipynb`
+3. Follow the instructions in `Navigation.ipynb`